lionjhs98/exclamation-mark-shows-satisfaction/README.md

 With the information above, they **rejected the null hypothesis** that ratings of having & not having exclamation mark have similar distributon at a 1% significance level.

-Could they answer their question with the test results?
+Can we answer their question with the test results?

 Unfortunately not.

-Even though the test rejected the null hypothesis, they cannot state that the alternative hypothesis, **ratings of recipes with exclamation marks in the review & description has higher rating than recipes without exclamation marks in the review & description**, is absolutely correct.
+Even though the test rejected the null hypothesis, we cannot state that the alternative hypothesis, **ratings of recipes with exclamation marks in the review & description has higher rating than recipes without exclamation marks in the review & description**, is absolutely correct.

-They gained statistical evidence that supports the alternative hypothesis more than the null hypothesis.
+We gained statistical evidence that supports the alternative hypothesis more than the null hypothesis.
 The existance of exclamation marks may have positive effects on the ratings, but there could be other aspects that influence the `ratings.`.
 If there are more data, the influence may change  as well.

 ---